Jaco is a beach destination in the province of Puntarenas. Getting from San Jose to Jaco Costa Rica is made easy by different means of transportation.

 The bus from San Jose to Jaco and vice versa costs about five US dollars.
 The elderly is offered a discounted rate of about three dollars.

-Alternatively, you can purchase your ticket online.
-Visit the website of Transportes Jaco, the official bus provider for this route.
+Alternatively, you can purchase your bus ticket online.

 Should you choose this option, be at the station 15 minutes before your departure time because the buses leave on time.

 On GuateGo you can check all available transportation options from San Jose to Jaco.
 It is a reliable and easy-to-use platform where you can compare prices & schedules and make a booking online.

 3. Shuttle from San Jose to Jaco, Costa Rica

 Shuttle buses from San Jose to Jaco offer a more convenient way to get to your destination.
 Transport companies like Interbus pick you up from your hotel lobby at your preferred time of departure.

 They have two schedules throughout the day: one in the morning at 8:00 and another in the afternoon at 2:30.